 Over the years, we have attended many Shabbat dinners together at friends’ and family’s houses.
 We love participating in Shabbat dinner with family and friends—it is always a great way to start the weekend.

-When we met with the staff of InterfaithFamily/Philadelphia and others who have participated in their classes and workshops earlier this year to discuss programs and events that we would be interested in seeing within the organization, the staff was extremely receptive to the idea of a Shabbat dinner sponsorship program.
+When we met with the staff of InterfaithFamily/Philadelphia (the former name of 18Doors in Philadelphia) and others who have participated in their classes and workshops earlier this year to discuss programs and events that we would be interested in seeing within the organization, the staff was extremely receptive to the idea of a Shabbat dinner sponsorship program.
 We experienced a similar program through another organization which our friends had used to sponsor their Shabbat dinners.

-The purpose of the IFF/Philadelphia Shabbat dinner program is to create a community of peers.
+The purpose of the IFF/Philadelphia Shabbat dinner program was to create a community of peers.
 You are encouraged to invite other interfaith couples and/or families to celebrate Shabbat, but we found that a mix of backgrounds at our Shabbat dinner helped with the discussions.
-IFF/Philadelphia will reimburse alumni of its classes and workshops up to $20 per adult ($10 per child) to host a Shabbat dinner.
-From our experience, the program not only encourages you to host a Shabbat dinner, but it gets the conversation started about the InterfaithFamily organization with those who may not be familiar already.
+From our experience, the program not only encourages you to host a Shabbat dinner, but it gets the conversation started about the 18Doors organization with those who may not be familiar already.